petergeoghegan/pg_hexedit/README.md

 throughout.
 The scripts were designed with backend development convenience in mind, where __the database should only contain disposable test data__.

-Convenience script requirements:
+Convenience script assumptions:

-* The scripts are built on the assumption that they're invoked by a user that has the operating system level permissions needed to open PostgreSQL relation files, and Postgres superuser permissions.
-The user invoking the script should have access to the same filesystem, through the same absolute paths.
-(Be very careful if the Postgres data directory is containerized; that's untested and unsupported.)
+* The scripts assume that they're run as an OS user that has the operating system level permissions needed to open/read all PostgreSQL relation files, using the same absolute paths as PostgreSQL.
+Be very careful if the Postgres data directory is containerized; a convenience script might open relation files from an unrelated installation if this assumption is not fully met.

 * Most convenience scripts rely on `CREATE EXTENSION IF NOT EXISTS pageinspect` running and making available various SQL-callable functions.
 These functions are used to generate interesting offsets, or to display hints on index structure.
 (This is highly recommended, but not actually required.)

+* `psql` must connect using a PostgreSQL role with superuser permissions.
+This is needed to determine the path of Postgres relfiles (and to install `contrib/pageinspect`).

 [`contrib/pageinspect`](https://www.postgresql.org/docs/current/static/pageinspect.html)
 must be available (the extensions supporting files must be installed) to use